bt-lemery/pulp_rpm_client/docs/TasksApi.md

 # load the gem
 require 'pulp_rpm_client'
 # setup authorization
-SwaggerClient.configure do |config|
+PulpRpmClient.configure do |config|
   # Configure HTTP basic authorization: Basic
   config.username = 'YOUR USERNAME'
   config.password = 'YOUR PASSWORD'
 end

-api_instance = SwaggerClient::TasksApi.new
+api_instance = PulpRpmClient::TasksApi.new

 opts = {
   ordering: 'ordering_example', # String | Which field to use when ordering the results.